StefFrustagli/sfrustagli-freelance-journalist/README.md

 ## Features

 ### Existing Features
-On each page, there is a header with a responsive **navigation bar** that includes my name as the logo (top left) that links to the homepage, and links to the 'About' and 'Contact' pages (top right).
+On each page, there is a header with a responsive **navigation bar** that includes my name as the logo (top left) that redirects to the homepage, and a menu showing 'About' and 'Contact' that links to the respective pages (top right).

-A link to 'Selected writings' was also intended, but it was removed after my mentor's suggestion, mainly for aesthetic and functional reasons.
+A link to 'Selected writings' was also intended in the menu, but it was removed after my mentor's suggestion, mainly for aesthetic and functional reasons.
 It might be re-added in the future if I feel it makes the navigation bar more intuitive.
-As for now, I think viewers - editors in particular - will find their way around the website easily as the navbar is intuitive and simple to use.
+As for now, I think viewers - editors in particular - will find their way around the website easily, as the navbar is intuitive and simple to use.

 ![Header and navbar](https://i.ibb.co/crHK2fX/Screenshot-2023-08-28-at-16-38-32.png "Header and navbar")

 All pages have a **footer** that links to my social media accounts (Instagram, Twitter/X and LinkedIn).
-Intuitive and immediate, it is ideal for editors and readers to quickly find me.
+Intuitive and immediate, it is ideal for editors and readers to quickly find a way to get in touch with me.

 ![Footer showing links to my social media accounts: Instagram, Twitter/X and LinkedIn](https://i.ibb.co/z6zdnQT/Screenshot-2023-08-28-at-19-41-47.png "Footer showing links to my social media accounts: Instagram, Twitter/X and LinkedIn")